hasnat/redux-modules/README.md

 `npm install redux-modules --save`

 ### Usage Example
 Here's an example of a simple todo app.
-It can create todos and destroy them.
+First create a module that allows todos to be created and destroyed.

 #### src/modules/todos.js
 ```js